 - A course taken at another college with a grade such as CR, S, or P cannot be accepted on a master's degree study plan unless such a course with such a grade is accepted by that college or university toward a graduate degree.

 - The Graduate Writing Assessment Requirement (GWAR) (FAM 841.97) must be satisfied before a graduate student is awarded a master's or doctoral degree.
 Demonstrated competency in writing skills is a California State University requirement.
 The graduate program shall determine the manner by which a student satisfies the GWAR by requiring one of the following options:

 - The student shall take an existing 306 course or other upper division writing course and attain a grade of B or better; or

 - The student shall achieve an acceptable standardized test score, such as the Analytical Writing subtest of the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE), as determined by the program; or

 - The student shall complete a program-specific writing intensive course with a grade no lower than a B-; or

-In those programs that do not have an approved WRGC plan, candidates will be held to the Graduate Entrance Writing Requirement Policy.
 Contact the Office of the Dean of Graduate Studies at (909) 537-5058 for questions about the graduate writing requirement as it relates to post-baccalaureate students.

 - Graduation Requirement in Writing Proficiency.
 All students must demonstrate competency in writing skills as a requirement for graduation.
 Information on currently available ways to meet this graduation requirement may be obtained from each program office.
 Each program has identified what the student must do to satisfy this requirement.